maRce10/marce10.github.com/_posts/2018-07-04-Issues_spectral_parameters-PCA.md

 ## Element classification using the 'standard' approach

-So let's use the recipe of *spectro-temporal parameters + PCA*.
+So let's use the *spectro-temporal parameters + PCA* recipe.
 First acoustic parameters are measured using `spec_an` and then a PCA is run over those parameters:

 {% highlight r %}